Mistium/Origin-OS/readme.md

 ```

-originOS is an html based shell for running owsl.
+originOS is an html based shell for running osl.

 OSL (Origin Scripting Language) is a programming language primarily focused on real time ui rendering.